LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 The focus will be on the forward equations because Flux handles the backwards equation through automatic differentiation (AD).
 Other than reducing our job in half, AD also means our forward and backwards equations will always be in sync.
-There will be collapsible blocks with backpropagation information &#8681;.
+There will be collapsible blocks with backpropagation information.

 To start, make a package in the Julia REPL:
 <figure class="highlight">